vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/05/058/02_tveShaM_gaNaM.md

 <details><summary>Jamison Brereton Notes</summary>

 In my opinion the same switch in number happens in this vs. as in the preceding one, exactly in the same way -- with yé in c picking up gaṇám in the first hemistich.
-The standard tr. take the rel. cl. of c with d: the pl. yé matches the number of its putative antecedent nṝ́n in d exactly.
+The standard tr. take the rel. cl. of c with d: the pl. yé matches the number of its putative antecedent nṝ́n in d exactly.
 Although connecting with c thus appears to be the easier syntactic course, the exact parallelism between 1abc and 2abc makes that structure more appealing, and in addition the pāda-init. impv. vándasva in d seems to be marking a syntactic break.

 The first hemistich, which consists entirely of an acc. phrase, obviously simply continues vs. 1, skipping back over the rel. cl. in 1cd to the gaṇám phrase in 1ab.